 Some patients may have left necessary medications behind as they evacuated their homes, and those patients may need replacement prescriptions.
 When contacting your patients, inquire as to their current situation, their medications and any need for refills.
 If possible, call any needed refills into the local pharmacy.

-According to recovery experts, handle wet records as little as possible and keep them from molding.
-If possible, contact a professional document drying company as soon as possible.
-One example: Polygon Group
+For paper charts that have been damaged by water, recovery experts recommend handling wet records as little as possible and keep them from molding.
+If possible, contact a professional document drying company as soon as you are able.

 If you cannot contact a professional document drying company within 48 hours, there are some basic things you can do to save paper records.